Skip to main content

 How CloudFFL Receives 4473 Results

-When a 4473 is completed in FastBound (approved, delayed, or denied), FastBound sends a webhook notification to CloudFFL at the endpoint /fastbound/4473_form_complete.
+When a 4473 is completed in FastBound, FastBound sends a webhook notification to CloudFFL at the endpoint /fastbound/4473_form_complete.
+The webhook fires on form4473.completed events.
 Here is what happens automatically:

-- The is4473 flag on the sales order is set to True
+• The 4473 Completed flag on the sales order is set to True

-- The 4473 PDF is downloaded from FastBound and attached to the sales order as a document
+• The 4473 PDF is downloaded from FastBound and stored on the sales order (accessible via the "4473 PDF" stat button)

 Tip: You do not need to manually download or attach the 4473 PDF.
 The webhook handles this automatically.
-If you open a sales order and see the 4473 PDF in the attachments, the process worked correctly.
+To view the PDF, click the "4473 PDF" stat button on the sales order form.

 Viewing 4473 Status on a Sales Order

-- Check the is4473 field — True means the form has been completed
+3. Check the 4473 Completed field — True means the form has been completed

 Pulling 4473 Orders into POS